sandialabs/seacas/packages/seacas/applications/zellij/Zellij.md

-		 'X' or 'I' for surface on maximum X coordinate, default name = `max_i` 'Y' or 'J' for surface on maximum Y coordinate, default name = `max_j` 'Z' or 'K' for surface on maximum Z coordinate, default name = `max_k` For example `xyXY` would generate sideset on min/max X and Y surfaces.)
+		 'X' or 'I' for surface on maximum X coordinate, default name = `max_i` 'Y' or 'J' for surface on maximum Y coordinate, default name = `max_j` 'Z' or 'K' for surface on maximum Z coordinate, default name = `max_k` For example `xyXY` would generate sidesets on min/max X and Y surfaces.)
 	-sideset_names <$val> (Specify names for one or more of the generated sidesets.
 		 Form is `axis:name,axis:name,...`
 		 where 'axis' is one of 'ijkIJKxyzXYZ', and 'name' is the name of the sideset.
 		 The default names are 'min_i', 'max_i', 'min_j', 'max_j', 'min_k', 'max_k'.
-		 For example `x:left,X:right` would name the sidesets on the min x and max X faces 'left' and 'right'.)
+		 For example `x:left,X:right` would name the sideset on the min x face 'left' and the max X face 'right'.)

 	-netcdf3 (Output database will be a netcdf3 native classical netcdf file format (32-bit only)) -netcdf4 (Output database will be a netcdf4 hdf5-based file instead of the classical netcdf file format (default))